pittar-demos/3scale-istio-integration/README.md

 #### Creating a Service Mesh Control Plane

 When using OpenShift Service Mesh 2.0, the 3Scale Istio Adapter requires *Mixer*.
-Enabling Mixer seems spins up extra components that user more resources than the default `LimitRanges` applied to new projects in an RHPDS cluster.
-If you are using RHPDS, you may run into this issue if you use `oc new-projct` to create your istio control plane namespace.
+Enabling Mixer seems spins up extra components that use more resources than the default `LimitRanges` applied to new projects in an RHPDS cluster allows.
+If you are using RHPDS, you may run into this issue if you use `oc new-projct` to create your Istio control plane namespace.
 If you use the following instructions, you won't have this issue (creating a `namespace` directly bypasses the new project template).

 Install a `ServiceMeshControlPlane` instance with the following features enabled:
 * 3Scale Istio Adapter Addon